MetaMask/metamask-docs/snaps/reference/rpc-api.md

 The snap must be installed and the caller must have the permission to communicate with the snap, or the request is rejected.

-Snaps are fully responsible for implementing their JSON-RPC API; consult the snap's documentation for available methods, their parameters, and return values.
+Snaps are fully responsible for implementing their JSON-RPC API.
+Consult the snap's documentation for available methods, their parameters, and return values.

 #### Example